RichBand/blushdrop_plugin/wordpress/wp-content/plugins/out-of-the-box/readme.txt

 This plugin will help you to easily integrate Dropbox into your WordPress website or blog.
 Out-of-the-Box allows you to view, download, delete, rename files & folders directly from a WordPress page.
 You can use Out-of-the-Box as a filebrowser, gallery, audio- or video-player!

 == Changelog ==
+= 1.7.4.3 (21 July 2016) =
+* Bug fix for set_time_limit() function which is causing errors on some servers
+* Bug fix for the Media Player not able to play m4v files
+* Bug fix previewing pdf files

+= 1.7.4.2 (18 May 2016) =
+* Bug Fix Lightbox concerning opening and closing multiple Lightboxes
+* Bug Fix opening videos in File Browser
+* Bug Fix 'Update Now' button in the plugins dashboard
+* Bug Fix hidding folders Gallery when attribute showfolders=0

+= 1.7.4.1 (28 April 2016) =
+* Bug Fix Lightbox in subfolders of the gallery not opening

 = 1.7.4 (26 April 2016) =
 * Bug Fix for stalling upload function
 * Bug Fix opening and closing multiple Lightboxes